 In 2025, the market was valued at approximately USD 2,312.5 million and is projected to reach USD 5,424.6 million by 2035, reflecting a compound annual growth rate (CAGR) of 8.9% during the forecast period.
 The global automated breast ultrasound systems (ABUS) market is poised for significant growth between 2025 and 2035, driven by increasing awareness of breast cancer screening, technological advancements in imaging, and the rising prevalence of breast cancer.

-The market for automated breast ultrasound systems has progressed from being a support in diagnosis to an integral part of breast cancer screening particularly for women with dense breasts during historic period.
+The market for automated breast ultrasound systems has progressed from being a support in diagnosis to an integral part of breast cancer screening, particularly for women with dense breasts during the historic period.
 While mammography is efficacious for a majority of patients, it does have limitations in viewing tumors in dense breasts due to overlapping tissue structures.
-Hence, need was felt for automated, standardized, and operator-independent ultrasound imaging, resulting in the emergence of ABUS as its preferred solution.
+Hence, the need was felt for automated, standardized, and operator-independent ultrasound imaging, resulting in the emergence of ABUS as its preferred solution.

 Explore FMI!